Cincinnati Bengals vs. Los Angeles Chargers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Chargers stats and trends

-- Los Angeles has played 11 games, with five wins against the spread.

-- This season, the Chargers have one against the spread win in two games as an underdog of 3 points or more.
+- The Chargers have been underdogs by 3 points or more two times this year and covered the spread once.

-- Los Angeles' games this year have hit the over on four of 11 set point totals (36.4%).
+- Los Angeles' games this season have gone over the total in four out of 11 opportunities (36.4%).

-- When Los Angeles churns out more than 348.2 yards, the team is 5-4 against the spread and 6-3 overall.
+- When Los Angeles picks up more than 348.2 yards, the team is 5-4 against the spread and 6-3 overall.

-- The Chargers have 12 giveaways this season, while the Bengals have 14 takeaways.

 Home and road insights

-- Cincinnati has covered the spread twice at home, and is 3-2 overall there, this year.
+- Cincinnati has two wins against the spread, and is 3-2 overall, at home this season.

-- At home, as 3-point favorites or more, the Bengals have one win ATS (1-1).
+- At home, the Bengals have one win ATS (1-1) as 3-point favorites or greater.

-- In five home games this year, Cincinnati has hit the over three times.
+- This season, Cincinnati has gone over the total in three of five games at home.

-- On the road, Los Angeles is 3-2 overall and 3-2 against the spread.
+- Los Angeles is 3-2 against the spread, and 3-2 overall, on the road.

-- The Chargers are winless ATS (0-1) as 3-point underdogs or more away from home.
+- The Chargers are winless ATS (0-1) on the road as 3-point underdogs or more.

-- In five away games this season, Los Angeles has hit the over once.
+- Los Angeles has gone over the total once in five road games this season.

 - This season, Chargers away games average 49.5 points, equal to this contest's over/under.